camoto-project/gamecompjs/README.md

 ## Installation as an end-user

-If you wish to use the command-line `gamearch` utility to work with game archives directly, you can install the library globally on your
+If you wish to use the command-line `gamecomp` utility to work with the algorithms directly, you can install the library globally on your system:
-system:

-    npm install -g gamearchive
+    npm install -g @malvineous/gamecomp

 ### Command line interface